Madagascar Armed Forces

 The Madagascar Armed Forces (Forces armées de Madagascar, Tafika Malagasy) is the national military of Madagascar.
-The IISS detailed the armed forces in 2012 as including an Army of 12,500+, a Navy of 500, and a 500-strong Air Force.
+As of 2025, the Malagasy armed forces consist of an Army of 12,500, a Navy of 500, and a 500-strong Air Force.

 The armed forces were involved in the 2009 Malagasy political crisis and the 2025 Malagasy protests, playing a central role in the subsequent 2025 Malagasy mutiny.
 During World War II, Malagasy troops fought in France, Morocco, and Syria.

 History

 A flintlock gun seized in Madagascar by France in 1898, now displayed at the Muséum d'Histoire naturelle de La Rochelle.

 The rise of centralized kingdoms among the Sakalava, Merina and other ethnic groups produced the island's first standing armies, first equipped with spears, but later with muskets, cannons and other firearms.
 King Ralambo (1575–1612) raised the first standing army in the highland Kingdom of Imerina with a handful of guns, although for at least two centuries the armies of the Sakalava were much larger and better equipped, possessing thousands of muskets obtained principally through trade with European partners.
 By the early 19th century, however, the army of the Kingdom of Imerina was able to bring much of the island under Merina control.

 Military ranks of the Kingdom of Imerina military in the 19th century.
 Hierarchy from lower to upper class soldiers.

 Merina Queen Ranavalona, like her predecessors, utilized the tradition of fanampoana (service due to the sovereign in lieu of taxes) to conscript a large portion of the population of Imerina into military service, enabling the queen to raise a standing army that was estimated at 20,000 to 30,000 soldiers.

 By the late 19th century French plans to colonize Madagascar were gaining momentum, leading British mercenaries to provide training to the queen's army in an unsuccessful bid to repel the French troops.
 Madagascar was colonized in 1896, and during World War II over 46,000 Malagasy soldiers were drafted to fight with the Allies, over 2,000 of whom died fighting for France.